 Pros:

-• Easy to set up and install• Easily hidden behind a picture, television, or cabinet• Extra-long cable (16.5 ft.) allows wide range of placement options among indoor antennas
+- Extra-long cable (16.5 ft.) allows wide range of placement options among indoor antennas

 Cons:

-• 25-mile reception range could be better• Amplifier sold separately
+- 25-mile reception range could be better

 3. 1PLUS TV Antenna 50 Miles Range Amplified Digital TV Antenna